 Some of the best tours I did during my time in Bogota were super simple, and didn’t cost much more than $10.
 I started with a free walking tour with BeyondColombia, which gave me a great sense of how the city was laid out and some basic information on the main landmarks.

-That same day I went on a bike tour, which was great as I got to explore further away neighbourhoods that would take ages to reach by foot.
+That same day I went on a this bike tour, which was great as I got to explore further away neighbourhoods that would take ages to reach by foot.
 I don’t usually enjoy riding bikes much, but I’m glad I gave this tour a chance—I really loved it!
+You can check availability for the tour below:

 Now, whilst there’s loads to do in the city, there are a few tours worth considering if you’d rather get out of the city on one of your days here.
 Needless to say, you’ll need to pick one as you won’t be able to fit them all in, but here are some options worth looking into!
 Bear in mind you can reach these places via public transport and go independently if you’d rather not take a group tour.